Which blog commenting mistakes are you making?

-First, if you’re not leveraging comments to grow your blog, then you’re doing yourself a huge disservice.
-Leaving comments on relevant blogs isn’t an option, but a necessity.
-But don’t leave spammy comments and expect to get great results.
+First, if you’re not leveraging section an active comments to grow your blog, then you’re doing yourself a huge disservice.
+Leaving a comment on blog posts that seem relevant isn’t an option, but a necessity.
+But don’t leave comment spam and expect to get great results.

-The majority of the comments on the web are spam.
-Akismet, a tool that helps stop spam comments, sees over 7.5 million spam comments per hour.
+The majority of entries in an average comments section on the web are spam.
+Akismet, a tool that helps stop comment spam, sees over 7.5 million spam comments per hour.

-Did you know that top brands often gain traction through comments?
+Did you know that top brands often gain traction through comment on blog topics?
 You may not be aware of this – maybe because you don’t see influencers’ names in the comment sections of popular industry blogs.

-Here’s what some of these successful people do: They hire virtual assistants and other writers to help them write useful comments on recent blog posts.
+Here’s what some of these successful people do: They hire virtual assistants and other writers to help them follow a comment system and write useful comments on recent blog posts.
 Yes, commenting can be outsourced in the same way article writing can be outsourced to freelance writers.

 Download this cheat sheet and get to know about 8 blog commenting mistakes that you need to avoid at all costs.